-After examining the data for the companies included in the study and quantifying the demand to meet corporate commitments, the research team found that, across all plastic resin types except HDPE, demand in the United States exceeds the domestic supply and capacity (see chart on page 42).
+After examining the data for the companies included in the study and quantifying the demand to meet corporate commitments, the research team found that, across all plastic resin types except HDPE, demand in the United States exceeds the domestic supply and capacity (see chart below).
 The findings around PET clearly demonstrate the supply shortfalls: Of more than 6.3 billion pounds of PET bottles sold in the United States in 2018, only 1.8 billion pounds of PET bottles and 0.1 billion pounds of thermoforms were collected for recycling.
 According to the study, “If the total domestic PET reclamation capacity were to be increased to 3.8 billion pounds of capacity, and that capacity were to be utilized, collection would need to increase to nearly double current levels.”

 And because recycled content used in PET bottles and thermoforms requires specific quality requirements above and beyond that of other end markets (such as carpeting), “PET reclamation capacity in the U.S. would, at a minimum, need to increase by 50% from current reprocessing capacity to meet CPG company brand commitments for their PET packaging,” according to the analysis.

 Improving collection and reprocessing capacity to meet demand will require stakeholder interventions, the analysts conclude.